 Rabbi Aryeh Spero is a theologian and a political and social commentator.
 He is author of Push Back: Reclaiming Our American Judeo-Christian Spirit.
 His articles have appeared in the Wall Street Journal, Washington Times, National Review, New York Sun, Human Events Weekly, Newsmax.com, N.Y.
 Daily News, American Thinker, TownHall, Policy Review, Atlanta Journal and Constitution, Judaism, Tradition, Midstream, Jewish World Review, and the Jewish Press.
-For over ten years, Rabbi Spero was a columnist for Human Events, and he currently writes a blog for CNS News.
+For over ten years, Rabbi Spero was a columnist for Human Events, and he currently writes Commentary for CNS News and a column for American Thinker.

 Rabbi Spero has spoken in front of the National Press Club, the National Women's Republican Club, and CPac.
 He has testified in front of the House Judiciary Committee, and has addressed organizations including The Heritage Foundation and the Freedom Coalition.
 The first rabbi to publicly endorse Ronald Reagan, Rabbi Spero is an acclaimed public speaker, inspiring diverse audiences.
 He also has been invited to lecture by departments of economics at various colleges.

-Rabbi Spero has appeared on a number of Fox News programs, including The O’Reilly Factor, Fox and Friends, America's Newsroom, Megyn Kelly, Neil Cavuto, Stuart Varney, The Real Story with Gretchen Carlson, Bill Hemmer; MSNBC, C-SPAN, WOR-TV, NET, FOX Business News, Glenn Beck TV, Scott Rasmussen's What America Thinks, and elsewhere.
-He also has been interviewed on radio across the country, including NPR, Laura Ingraham, Michael Savage, Tom Marr, Steve Malzberg, Dick Morris, Wall Builders, Andrea Tantaros, and many others.
+Rabbi Spero has appeared on a number of Fox News programs, including The O’Reilly Factor, Fox and Friends, America's Newsroom, Megyn Kelly, Stuart Varney, The Real Story with Gretchen Carlson, Bill Hemmer; MSNBC, Glenn Beck TV, C-SPAN, WOR-TV, NET, FOX Business News, Scott Rasmussen's What America Thinks, Newsmax TV, America One and elsewhere.
+He also has been interviewed on radio across the country, including NPR, Laura Ingraham, Michael Savage, Tom Marr, Steve Malzberg, Dick Morris, Dennis Miller, Bohannon, Wall Builders, Andrea Tantaros, and many others.
 He is a regular, featured commentator for American Morning News (TRN) on issues regarding Israel and the Middle East, the Jewish community, and religion and morality, and is called upon for commentary by The Blaze.

 Since 2002, audiences and talk show hosts and masters of ceremony have fondly referred to Rabbi Spero as "America's Rabbi," and Rabbi Spero hosted his own radio program, where his by-line was "America's Rabbi."
 He has been invited to inform policy-makers, candidates, and elected officials in the halls of Congress, and in the Executive, regarding the moral and religious dimensions of policies and legislation under consideration.